AceMelody/alx-system_engineering-devops/0x00-shell_basics/README.md

-10-back changes the working directory to the previous one 11-lists lists the contents of three directories in long format 12-file_type prints the type of file iamafile is
+10-back changes the working directory to the previous one 11-lists lists the contents of three directories in long format 12-file_type prints the type of file iamafile is 13-symbolic_link creates a symbolic link for a file